 Dear best friend, When you told me you had an idea for something you wanted to pursue, but that it was stupid and you probably couldn’t do it anyway, it killed me.
 Nobody is allowed to say such things about my best friend.
 Nobody!
 I […]

 One message I’m receiving over and over: What a difference a year (and some effort, and a scooch of bravery) can make.
-Last September (in 2018), I attended the Norman Film Fest as a volunteer.
-It was my very first film career related event and […]

 I signed up for the Friends in Film program one year ago this month.
 When I joined, I had no idea just how much (and how quickly) my life was about to change.
 It did take about six months to actually get my first production […]

 A few weeks ago, I applied for an office assistant position with a local talent agency.
 Their office is located in the city I would love to live in, plus it’s a job in the field I want to get into, so I figured it would be a good opportunity for me.

 Above: Me acting as art director for my friend’s short film.
 My goal at the beginning of the year was to blog twice a week.
 And as much as I’ve tried to keep my Sunday and Wednesday blog schedule, that has not always been possible […]